pinetree1/crispr-dav/Install-and-Run.md

         >>>import pysamstats
         >>>exit()

 If there is no output, the installation is successful.

-Otherwise, try to include the python library path to PYTHONPATH and add it to the pipeline's run.sh script, for example:
+You should add it to the pipeline's run.sh script, for example:

         export PYTHONPATH=$PYTHONPATH:$HOME/lib/python2.7/site-packages

 #### 3. Test run

-The pipeline can be started using the shell script template run.sh, which invokes the main program crispr.pl.
-Modify the files referred in run.sh to suit your project.

-For test run, CRISPR-DAV includes two examples in Examples directory.
+CRISPR-DAV includes two examples in Examples directory.
 The example1 uses a genome as reference, whereas example2 uses an amplicon sequence as reference.
 The procedure to run the pipelines is similar in the examples.

         cd crispr-dav/Examples/example1

         Edit the conf.txt and run.sh accordingly.
+Remember to add commands of setting PERL5LIB and PYTHONPATH in run.sh if the Perl and Python modules were installed locally.

-        Start the pipeline: sh run.sh
+        Start the pipeline: sh run.sh.
+This shell script invokes the main program crispr.pl which starts the pipeline.

 The pipeline would create these directories: